justinlee0777/popularthoughts/src/data/articles/favorite-albums-of-2000s.md

 "If you don't know by now... / Take me down... / Infatuation..."
 Those words have haunted me over and over again.
 The violence and madness behind The Rapture's "Echoes" are endlessly fascinating, especially as dance music.
 I'm always drawn by the intensity Jenner sings lines such as, "I called you on the telephone, cuz I was lonely," though one wonders if he is only acting out ANOHNI's pain.
 If so, good act.
 He and Vito Roccoforte's drums play a game where they try to be louder than the other, drilling the beat and Jenner's cries into your brain; Gabriel Andruzzi's keyboards relate the human drama.
 "I can't believe she came here today and took me away, took me away" is juvenile in its face, until Jenner grinds his teeth crying "And if you focus very hard / the train will come out for you at last, / and if you're stuck out in the yard...", his mouth coming out in a froth.
 The next song, appropriately, is the muted sob, "Open Up Your Heart": "When you're sad, and lonely, / and your mind sees you only, / take a chance, you can fight it, / open up your heart..." sung to someone unknown, himself or a loved one.
 And we're not even talking about the heart attack, "House of Jealous Lovers".

 The Wrens' "Meadowlands" is just such a huge bummer.
 Great album.

+---

+(09/14/2023)
+(Edit 1)

+Well shit, I forgot about Ricardo Villalobos' "Alcachofa".
+I bet my lack of memory comes from it not being in any streaming service - though I do own a cracked CD of it, unfortunately no player at the moment.

+I was waiting in line at a Target when the recollection came upon me, as I was staring at the sterile white light, reflected off the sterile white walls and tiling.
+It was "Dexter", that murky, ominous track, which woke me from my trance.
+Because I like to live in an interesting world, and "Dexter" is as much an invitation for the occult as Mort Garson's "Lucifer" is.
+Which is to say, the darkness of things exists everywhere, even in a mega-sized retail store.
+No one really knows the history of the person in front or behind them, nor what goes on after hours or behind closed doors.

+"Alcachofa", and generally Villalobos' oeuvre, is an invitation to that mystery.
+"Easy Lee" comes almost at a shock to those looking for a typical dance record.
+We're not really sure what lurks behind the gasps of silence in Villalobos' music.
+Where there are vocal tracks, as in "I Try to Live (Can I Live)" and "What You Say Is More Than I Can Say", we feel no life in them, as if they're repeated by ghosts that haunt the periphery of our consciousness.

+Um.
+I actually don't know if this changes things.
+One, "Alcachofa" is so long.
+I need to think about it - which would mean, listening to it a lot, which would mean finding it somewhere.
+And then revisiting other 2003 albums.
+I won't write anything more about it here, maybe in another article.

+(Edit 2)
+Crap.
+I think I have to redo this.
+For a different reason.

+---

 ### 2004